vars1ty/HybridBar/FAQ.md

   - Then you either lack a functional brain, or you are the definition of lazy.

 - Can I make the bar not take up my entire top/bottom part of the screen?
-  - Yes, read `Can I split the bar into sections, like with Waybar and/or eww?`.
+  - To an extent yeah, read `Can I split the bar into sections, like with Waybar and/or eww?`.

 - Is there support for distros other than Arch?
   - Hybrid should work on every distro, only difference being that I won't officially ship it to anything but the AUR Repo and on GitHub Releases.